Skip to main content

 How to renew benefits online

-• Use the dashboard button that appears: depending on where you are in the cycle, Florida’s instructions say you may see Renew My Benefits, Apply for Benefits, or another renewal-related option.
+• Use the button that appears: depending on timing, you may see Renew My Benefits, Apply for Benefits, or another case action.

 How to check application status